 - Make sure you are warm and comfortable.

 - Then begin breathing deeply and progressively relaxing each part of your body, from your feet to your head.

 Self-massage is natural, powerful, free and enjoyable.
 The few minutes it takes to care for your body is time well spent.
-These techniques, along with other supportive measures like the use of cannabis or back flower remedies, can help you feel better and also alleviate your anxiety.
+These techniques, along with other supportive measures like the use back flower remedies, can help you feel better and also alleviate your anxiety.